 Short interest in Marathon Oil stock

-As of August 14, 2017, Marathon Oil’s (MRO) total shares shorted (or short interest) stood at ~36.65 million, while its average daily volume is ~15.94 million.
-The short interest ratio for Marathon Oil stock is ~2.30x.
-Marathon Oil’s average daily volume is calculated for the short interest reporting period on August 1–14, 2017.
+As of June 30, 2017, Marathon Oil’s (MRO) total shares shorted (or short interest) stood at ~51.7 million, whereas its average daily volume was ~15.1 million.
+That means the short interest ratio in MRO stock is ~3.4x.
+The 52-week range for the short interest ratio in MRO stock is 1.35x–5.00x.

-- The short interest in Marathon Oil’s stock as a percentage of shares outstanding is at the lower side compared to many other oil and gas stocks from the SPDR S&P Oil and Gas Exploration & Production ETF (XOP).
+Current short interest in MRO stock as a percentage of shares outstanding is ~6.1%.
+That’s higher than many other companies in the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).

 Other upstream players

-As of August 14, 2017, oil and gas exploration and production companies California Resources (CRC), W&T Offshore (WTI), and Southwestern Energy (SWN) have short interest as a percentage of shares outstanding of ~38.3%, ~5.3%, and ~8.3%, respectively.
-Just like Marathon Oil, W&T Offshore and Southwestern Energy saw a decrease in their short interest in the past month.
-The Direxion Daily Energy Bull 3X ETF (ERX) is a leveraged ETF that invests in domestic companies from the energy sector.
+Other oil and gas exploration and production companies such as W&T Offshore (WTI) and Kosmos Energy (KOS) have short interest as a percentage of shares outstanding of ~7.4% and ~8.9%, respectively.
+Like Marathon Oil, Kosmos Energy and W&T Offshore both saw increases in their short interest in the past month.
+The Direxion Daily Energy Bull 3X ETF (ERX) is a leveraged fund that invests in domestic companies from the energy sector.